Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Proofs and details

-In this section we explore order sensitivity for ES contributions, which concerns whether two misspecified forecasts of ES contributions are ordered by means of the multi-objective scoring function in Proposition~\ref{prop:elicitability:esc} if one tuple of forecasts is closer to the true ES contributions than another.
+A key property of scoring functions regarding the comparative backtests is \emph{order sensitivity}, which concerns whether two misspecified forecasts of ESCs are ordered by means of the multi-objective scoring function in Proposition~\ref{prop:elicitability:esc} if one tuple of forecasts is closer to the true ESCs than another.
 The next proposition presents conditions under which two misspecified forecasts are ordered in this sense.

 \begin{proposition} Let $\bX \in \tilde{\mathcal F}_\text{c}^1(\mathbb{R}^d)$.
 For $v\in \mathbb{R}$ and $j\in \{1,\dots,d\}$, denote by $\mathcal I_j(v)$ an open interval with endpoints $\operatorname{ESC}_\alpha(X_j,S)$ and $\mathbb{E}[X_j|S>v]$. \begin{enumerate} \item[(O1)] Fix $j\in \{1,\dots,d\}$.
 Let $\mathbf{S}_j$ be a multi-objective scoring function in Proposition~\ref{prop:elicitability:esc} (S1).
 For two misspecified forecasts $(m_j,v),(m_j^\ast,v^\ast)\in \mathbb{R}^2$ of $(\operatorname{ESC}_\alpha(X_j,S),\operatorname{VaR}_\alpha(S))$, we have that $\mathbb{E}[{\mathbf S}_j((m_j,v),\bX)]\le_{\text{lex}} \mathbb{E}[{\mathbf S}_j((m_j^\ast,v^\ast),\bX)]$ if one of the following cases hold: \begin{enumerate} \item[(i)] $v^\ast<v\le \operatorname{VaR}_\alpha(S)$; \item[(ii)] $\operatorname{VaR}_\alpha(S)\le v< v^\ast$; \item[(iii)] $v=v^\ast$ and $m_j^\ast<m_j\le \tilde m$ for all $\tilde m\in \mathcal I_j(v)$; \item[(iv)] $v=v^\ast$ and $\tilde m\le m_j<m_j^\ast$ for all $\tilde m\in \mathcal I_j(v)$. \end{enumerate} \item[(O2)] Let $\mathbf{S}$ be a multi-objective scoring function in Proposition~\ref{prop:elicitability:esc} (S2).
 For two misspecified forecasts $(\bm{m},v),(\bm{m}^\ast,v^\ast)\in \mathbb{R}^{d+1}$ of $(\operatorname{ESC}_\alpha(\bX,S),\operatorname{VaR}_\alpha(S))$, we have that $\mathbb{E}[{\mathbf S}((\bm{m},v),\bX)]\le_{\text{lex}} \mathbb{E}[{\mathbf S}((\bm{m}^\ast,v^\ast),\bX)]$ if one of the following cases hold: (i); (ii); (iii) for all $j\in\{1,\dots,d\}$; (iv) for all $j\in\{1,\dots,d\}$. \end{enumerate} \end{proposition}